Skip to main content

 Part of the Sweet Spots Collection

 Hyatt is the only major US hotel chain still using a published award chart.
 Marriott went dynamic in 2022.
 Hilton has effectively been dynamic since 2017.
 IHG ditched its chart in 2022.
-Hyatt's chart is the reason savvy travelers stockpile Ultimate Rewards points: a Park Hyatt Maldives night that costs $2,400 cash still costs 45,000 points — same rate as 2019.
+Hyatt's chart is the reason savvy travelers stockpile Ultimate Rewards points: a Park Hyatt Maldives night that costs $2,400 cash books for 35,000–75,000 points depending on demand tier — still chart-capped while every competitor floats freely.

-This guide is the full 2026 chart, with the dollar value of each band at the highest realistic redemption and the fastest ways to load up your account.
+On May 20, 2026 Hyatt replaced the old peak/standard/off-peak model with a five-tier chart (Lowest / Low / Moderate / Upper / Top) and re-categorized 136 properties (112 moved up, 24 down).
+This guide is the full current chart, the dollar value of each band at realistic redemptions, and the fastest ways to load up your account.

 Hyatt All-Inclusive resorts — separate chart